Search Engines For Privacy

 So, if this is something your business is aiming for, long-form content should be your focus.
 It typically earns more backlinks.
 So much so that SEMRush’s report found that 3,000+ words in length earn 3.5x as many links than those of an average length of between 901 and 1200 words.

 It’s easy to sing the praises of long-form content, but blogs and social media posts don’t always have to be thousands of words long.
-Short-form content is usually determined as a piece of writing that is less than 1,000 words, and has benefits that can’t be attained by its longer counterpart…
+Short-form content is usually determined as a piece of writing that is less than 1,000 words and has benefits that its longer counterpart can’t attain…

 Your audience doesn’t always have the time to read a huge piece of writing, no matter how packed full of information it is.
 In fact, many people’s busy daily lives mean their attention spans are more adapted to quick-fire, quality content that immediately communicates information to them.